suwanshree/aA_mock_takehome/ReadMe.md

     -       npm run dev

-10. You can use the Demo user or create an account to begin using _Cosmic-Hunt_.
+10. You can start using the application and perform CRUD operations.

 ## Features